Tw1ddle/Rectangle-Bin-Packing-Demo/README.md

 haxelib install bin-packing
 ```

 Build the app and repeatedly tap the buttons at the bottom of the screen to test the packing algorithms.
-Rectangles are numbered as they are added, and flipped rectangles are marked with "F".
-Tap the test button to run a battery of tests.
+Rectangles are numbered as they are added, and flipped rectangles are marked with an "F".
+Tap the test button to run sets of tests.

 ### Screenshots ###